RoshanGamage01/RoshanGamage01/README.md

 - 🌱 Active collaborator who enjoys mentoring peers and building learning resources through open-source work.

 ## Experience Highlights
-**Prologics IT — Full-stack Developer**
+**Prologics IT Solutions — Senior Software Engineer**
-`Current`
+`2024 – Present`
-- Delivering end-to-end product features, from database design to polished UX on web and mobile surfaces.
+- Joined as a Software Engineer and rapidly advanced to Senior, owning end-to-end delivery from database design to polished UX.
 - Building RESTful APIs, integrations, and dashboards that help teams monitor and act on real-time data.
 - Partnering with designers and product owners to iterate quickly while keeping quality and accessibility in focus.

+**Attrex Digital — Associate Software Engineer**
+`2023`
+- Delivered Laravel and MySQL solutions that bridge traditional web platforms with Web 3.0 initiatives.
+- Collaborated on smart contract interactions and transaction handling pipelines to keep decentralized features reliable.

+**Codewox — Intern Web Developer**
+`2023`
+- Built responsive web interfaces with HTML, CSS, and JavaScript to support client projects.
+- Experimented with Tailwind CSS and introduced the framework to the team to speed up UI delivery.

 ## Featured Projects
 ### Fast-Fourier-transform